Bet on MLB in New Jersey

 A cool option parlay bettors can take advantage of is Multi-Sport Parlay Insurance.
 It’s only in play for five-leg parlays or higher.
 If all but one of them cash, FanDuel will refund the bet.
 This is just one of many special boosts FanDuel offers up to its customers.

 You don’t need to be a resident of New Jersey to open an account, but must be within the state’s borders to make a real money bet.
-First-time FanDuel app users can take advantage of a no-risk first bet up to $500.
+First-time FanDuel app users can take advantage of a no-risk first bet.
 If won, the winnings are credited.
 If lost, account credit will be refunded.

 The difference between betting the full game and the first five innings has everything to do with what occurs before the bullpens take over.
 When you bet on the first five innings, you’re more or less betting on the starting pitchers and taking the bullpens out of the equation.